Join us at One to One Monaco: 15 Years of Innovation Serving the Retail Sector

 • Click & Collect

-Anomalies are detected early on or immediately during production.
+Anomalies are detected upstream or immediately in production.

 Digital teams are already under pressure.
-Recruiting technical QA professionals is a challenge.
+Recruiting technical QA profiles is challenging.

 The Mr Suricate no-code solution Mr Suricate you to:

-• It is up to the Product Owners to validate the critical paths
+• Product Owners to validate critical user journeys

-Retail is no longer limited to a website.
-Customers start on their mobile devices,continue on their desktops, and complete their purchases in-store.
-These systems interact with ERP,CRM, and logistics tools.
+Retail is no longer confined to a single website.
+Customers initiate interactions on mobile, continueon desktop, and complete purchases in-store.
+Systems interface with ERPs, CRMs, and logistics tools.

 Mr Suricate you to test these cross-functional workflows, including on: